ArtFlag/sphinxtechnicalwriting/source/sphinx/audience.rst

 This directive takes one parameter that is a tag/keyword of your choice.
 The content of the directive (the text indented under it) is what is considered as "tagged".
 In our case, the ``internal`` tag sounds relatively sane to describe the tagged content.
-Other typical examples could be versions (1.2, 1.3...), or user types (admin, dev, enduser...).
+Other typical examples are versions (1.2, 1.3...), or user types (admin, dev, enduser...).

 .. code-block:: rst